 ABBR: AHLTA.
 The electronic health record used by the U.S. Department of Defense.

 Armed Forces Radiobiological Research Institute

 ABBR: AFRRI.
-A branch of the American government that focuses on providing national defense against a military or terrorist attack that may employ ionizing radiation or an accidental release of radioactive ...
+A branch of the American government that focuses on providing national defense against a military or terrorist attack that may ...